April - July 2013

 Aaron doesn't have any summer-weight Victorian clothes.
 Knickers seemed like a fun option.
 The fabric looked like it would make good Victorian menswear.
 I did have enough fabric for a matching coat.
 However, I will not be making one.
 So I think the outfit ended up reading less Victorian and more 20th Century.

 Menswear is challenging.
 Because I used this fabric, I was way out of my skill range.
 The plaid took two full days to cut.
 The wool is somewhat loosely woven and the seams ravelled quickly.
 I was overcasting seams that were also lined.
 One good thing to come out of this is I was forced to improve my skill on my serger.
 (After years of non-use).
 This fabric also wrinkles like mad, so I first interfaced the waistband with tricot to stabilize it, and then interfaced with sew-in hair canvas.
+My Pfaff does keyhole buttonholes and these came out pretty well.
+They even look good from the back.
+But since they're on the fly they'll never be seen.

 One of the revisions to the LM pants pattern is an additional 2" of rise.
 This is a big improvement.
 I'd become accustomed to making 2 1/2" alterations to raise them up to waist level.
 There are many pieces involved in making that one change!
 On the other hand, I was unimpressed with the knicker's knee opening.
 In my opinion, the overlapped edge doesn't work.
 It gaps awkwardly.
 I've made several pairs of LM pants - a mock-up for the knee opening didn't occur to me.
 I might have drafted a placket.
 (Incidentally, the instructions do not mention this but one must clip into the seam allowance in order to hem the side slit.
 Also, I press my side seams toward the back, not the front - why fight with the pocket?)
 After all the effort it took to deal with the difficult fabric, I just didn't have any patience left.
 I may address the issue down the line.
 But for now, the knickers are done.
 And that's saying a lot.